Review common threats to directory services, which you can mitigate by following the instructions in this guide.

 As a central source of authentication credentials, directory services provide excellent password management capabilities.
 DS servers have flexible password policy settings, and a wide range of safe password storage options.
 Be sure that the passwords stored in your directory service are appropriately strong and securely stored.

-For details, see Passwords.
+For details, refer to Passwords.

 Manage passwords for server administration securely as well.
 Passwords supplied to directory server tools can be provided in files, interactively, through environment variables, or as system property values.
 Choose the approach that is most appropriate and secure for your deployment.